cloudadder/cdk-ec2-imagebuilder/API.md

 - *Type:* `string`[]
 - *Default:* [t3.medium]

-the instance types to use for the build.
+The instance types to use for the build.

 ---